pingone-davinci/documentation/docs/segment/README.md

 # Introduction

-Using the software and API from Segment, this connector collects, organizes, and cleans your customer data.
+Using the software and APIs from Segment, this connector collects, organizes, and cleans your customer data.

 The Segment connector comes loaded with 7 capabilities that the user is able to start operating out of the box.

 ### Capabilities:
 * `Identify`
+* `Group`
 * `Track`
 * `Page`
 * `Screen`
-* `Group`
 * `Alias`
 * `Make Custom API Call`